Eyal-donut/mid-project/README.md

 We are continually improving the app and have several planned features in the pipeline.
 The following features are planned for:

-- Connect the game to PokéAPI, in order to randomly generate opponents from hundreds of pokémons, so users can always fight different opponents (currently there are 27 different pokémons in the game).
+- Connect the game to PokéAPI, in order to randomly generate opponents from hundreds of Pokémons, so users can always fight different opponents (currently there are 27 different Pokémons in the game).
 - Create a MongoDB database to support the game backend.
 - User authentication with JWT.
 - Adding sound to the game.